TanshikDoshi/DS-ML-Projects/README.md

-# DS-ML-Projects
+# DS-ML-Projects.
+Data Science and Machine Learning.
-My Data Science and Machine Learning related Projects
+This repository contains my Data Science and Machine Learning related projects.
+Whenever I come up with a new project this repository will be updated.